Bylaws of Tucson Area Iris Society

 ARTICLE X - DUTIES OF OFFICERS

-Section 1: The President shall be the chief executive officer of the Society and formulate the agendas for and preside at the general, Board of Directors and executive committee meetings.
-He or she shall be ex-officio member of all committees except the nominating committee.
+Section 1: The President shall be the chief executive officer of the Society and shall formulate the agendas for, and preside at the general executive committee meetings.
+He, or she, shall be ex-officio member of all committees, except the nominating committee.

 Section 2: The Vice President, in the absence of the President, shall serve instead and for that time shall assume all the duties and responsibilities vested in the President.
 The Vice President shall assist the President as requested and serve as the Program Chair and Publicity Coordinator.

 Section 3: The Secretary shall keep a full and complete record of the activities of TAIS, including, but not limited to, minutes of the meetings, reports, lists of committees, their chairpersons and members.
-He or she shall issue correspondence only at the direction of the President.
+He, or she, shall issue correspondence only at the direction of the President.
 The Secretary shall send copies of all meeting minutes to the members of the Executive Committee within two weeks following the meeting.
 A permanent, hard copy shall be maintained in the club archives in addition to any other electronic applications available.

 Section 4: The Treasurer shall receive and deposit all TAIS money in the TAIS bank account.
-He or she shall disburse funds in accordance with the current budget and shall disburse non-budgeted funds as directed by the Executive Committee.
+He, or she, shall disburse funds in accordance with the current budget and shall disburse non-budgeted funds as directed by the Executive Committee.
 The Treasurer shall maintain accurate records of all transactions and give a financial report to the members at monthly meetings and by monthly internet attachment, when possible.
-Any withdrawals from the bank account, whether cash, debit or credit card, in excess of $100 must have the majority approval of the Board of Directors.
+Any withdrawals from the bank account, whether cash, debit, or credit card in excess of $100 must have the majority approval of the Board of Directors.

-Section 1: The government of TAIS and the control and management of its affairs and properties shall be vested in the Board of Directors.
-The Board shall consist of the four elected officers, the directors and the immediate past president.
-The Board shall meet at least twice a year and at the call of the President.
-Regular meetings of the Board of Directors shall be open to all interested members without voting privileges.
-All voting members may place an item on the agenda by notifying the President or Secretary at least 10 days prior to the next meeting.
-Special meetings of the Board of Directors may be called by the President, Secretary or on the request of two directors with the appropriate notice to each director at least 10 days prior to the special meeting.
+Section 1: The government of TAIS and the control and management of its affairs and properties shall be vested in the Executive Committee.
+The Executive Committee shall consist of the four executive officers, no more than six directors, and the immediate past president and shall convene at the call of the president.
+Regular meetings of the Executive Committee shall be open to all interested members without voting privileges.
+All voting members may place an item on the agenda by notifying the President, or Secretary, at least 10 days prior to the next meeting.
+Special meetings of the Executive Committee may be called by the President, Secretary, or on the request of two directors, with the appropriate notice to each director at least 10 days prior to the special meeting.